 Possible effects on the nervous system

-These side effects can also happen after surgery to the brain.
+Gliadel wafers may have some effects on the nervous system.
+This can also happen after surgery to the brain.
 Your doctors and nurses will monitor you very closely.

-You may be more likely to have seizures.
-This is usually within the first five days after your operation.
+You may be more likely to have seizures (fits).
+They are most likely to happen within the first 5 days after your operation.
 Your doctor may prescribe medicines for a short time to help prevent them.
 If you have been having seizures already, you can talk to your surgeon about the medicines you take.

 Headaches and dizziness

 Headaches and dizziness are common after brain surgery and with Gliadel treatment.
 Your doctor will tell you which painkillers will help.
 Tell them if the headaches or dizziness get worse.